yat-labs/yat-docs/yat-docs/docs/guides/2_integration.md

 Before you can add a yat to your cart, you should check whether it is available.
 This is done using the `search` function in the Cart API.

-You can optionally provide a promo code to the `search` call options, which will apply any applicable discount to the reported price in the result.

 <Tabs
   defaultValue="nodejs"
   groupId="operation_code_samples"